Suvarna Banik

-Suvarna Banik, popularly called Bene, is a mercantile group from Bengal dealing in gold and silver.
-During the late eighteenth century, merchants of Suvarnabanik caste became prominent in trade including salt and opium trading.
-Despite their depressed status, they were the most well known trading caste in Bengal as per Census of India, 1951.
+Suvarna Banik or Subarnabanik (সুবর্ণ বণিক), also called Bene, is a Bengali mercantile caste dealing in gold and silver.
+During the late 18th century, merchants of the caste became prominent in trade.
+In spite of their inferior ritual rank, they were the most well known trading caste in Bengal region as per the 1951 Census of India.

 Origin and history

 Origin and early medieval period

 The presence and activity of mercantile groups in Bengal becomes visible in historical records from the mid-fifth century onwards, due to the so-called land sale grants issued under the Gupta provincial administration of Pundravardhana-bhukti of North Bengal.
 After two-and-a-half centuries of absence, merchant groups reappear in the inscriptions of Bengal and the adjoining areas from the early ninth century onwards, but they cease to appear in the inscriptions of Bengal and Bihar from the mid-twelfth century.